Wissididom/poke-guesser-bot/README.md

 ## API

 This bot would not be possible without [PokeAPI](https://pokeapi.co/).
 This API provided a list of all pokémon, including their variants, as well as sprites that were instrumental in building this Poke-guesser Bot.

+## Replit (No Longer Supported)

+This bot was originally written in Replit, but this is no longer supported as it has been rewritten to be self-hosted on Docker.

 # Contributions